gedasv/windows-chatbot/README.md

 ## Project Overview

-This project implements a chatbot that assists with queries related to window manufacturing.
-It uses Groq's language model API for generating responses and maintains conversation context for more coherent interactions.

 Key features:
 - FastAPI backend for efficient API handling
 - Integration with Groq's LLM API for intelligent responses